POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/population_params.rst

 The :class:`~posydon.binary_evol.binarystar` class contains the binary systems and the parameters here determine what output of that class will be outputted into the final population file.
+`scalar_names` will only be stored in the oneline table.

 .. list-table::
   :widths: 10 80 10